knightsUCF/City-Builder-Architects-Production/README.md

 To get around that problem, I decided to show off two extreme cases as book ends.
 If we can understand the extremes then we can assume that most cities will be shades of these extremes in varying proportions."

+In mid game players are starting to specialize.

+Remember that your designs don’t need to be complex to be effective.
+They only need to be as complex as the idea you are trying to communicate

+Great flow on agents and resources on page 33: http://www.stonetronix.com/gdc-2013/SimCity-OnePage.pdf

+Agent types:

+- workers
+- commuters
+- shoppers

+Buildings:

+- factories
+- stores
+- houses
+- (also offices)
+- and others

+Another good sim flow on page 38: http://www.stonetronix.com/gdc-2013/SimCity-OnePage.pdf